stenczelt/pkp-lego/faq.rst

 This normally happens when a USB connection is still open to the brick.
 Run ``delete(b)`` (where ``b`` is the variable for the brick) to end the connection.
 If this doesn't work, restart Matlab.

-My card doesn't let me in to the New Cellars
+My card doesn't let me in to the Engineering Department / LR3
 --------------------------------------------

 First of all, make sure that you're using your plain white Pembroke card.
 (The Union and the King's cards won't work.)